mrtnvgr/mrg/README.md

 # mrg

-A library for parsing and serializing Gravity Defied levels.mrg files.
+A library for parsing and serializing Gravity Defied levels.

 ## MRG Structure